RealEphemeralEuphoria/SQLite-JsonPlayground/Rnd3SQLite/README.md

     Understand the Scope: Decompose complex issues into smaller, manageable tasks.

         Example: "First, I’ll extract data from the JSON structure.

-Then, I’ll transform it into a relational database format."
+        Then, we’ll transform it into a relational database format."

 Plan the Steps: